bristowsoundsgood/miua-2026-why-resizing-matters/README.md

 ### **Models** ###

 10 models were used, 5 CNN and 5 ViT.
 Some were pre-trained on ImageNet-1K, while others were pre-trained on ImageNet-21K.
 As of writing this, `torchvision` in PyTorch only provides pre-trained weights for models trained on ImageNet-1K.
 Therefore, the ImageNet-21K models require extra accommodation to function properly.
 Please follow the training scripts provided in this repository.

+Please note that some training scripts require imports from Big Transfer (https://github.com/google-research/big_transfer).
+These need to be sourced manually.

 | **Architecture** | **Model** | **Link** |
 | --- | --- | --- |